-US Stocks Down Sharply 2 Days In A Row
+U.S. Stocks Down Sharply Again After Wednesday's Rout

 The core consumer price index was up just 0.1 percent.
 Mickey Levy of Berenberg Capital Markets says, "Despite the market's apparent concerns about an imminent acceleration in inflation, recent producer, consumer and import price data all point to moderating inflationary pressures after an acceleration earlier this year."

-U.S. stocks gained ground after the inflation report but then headed lower again after White House economic adviser Larry Kudlow told CNBC that no new negotiations have been set with China to reduce trade tensions between the world's two largest economies.
+On the trade front, White House economic adviser Larry Kudlow told CNBC during a morning interview that no new negotiations have been set with China to reduce tensions between the world's two largest economies.
+But later in the day came reports that President Trump would meet with the Chinese leader Xi Jinping in late November at the Group of 20 leaders summit in Buenos Aires, Argentina.
 Investors worry the tariffs imposed in the trade dispute could boost inflation, slow global growth and reduce company profits, all negatives for stocks.

-Tech stocks are the biggest loser in the recent sell-off.
+Tech stocks have been the biggest losers in the recent sell-off.
 On Wednesday, Netflix was down more than 8 percent, Amazon was off 6 percent, and Apple and Google were both down more than 4.5 percent.
 But many tech stocks are falling from record highs.
 For instance, Netflix remains up nearly 70 percent for the year, despite the recent decline.

 Overnight, Chinese stocks fell 5 percent while South Korean and Japanese stocks lost around 4 percent.
 European indexes shed a little less than 2 percent.